di-effe/di-effe.github.io/pages/mydoc/overview_get_started.md

 *  Haxe libs
 *  VSCode (optional, but recommended)

-For convenience this guide will mainly follow the same steps documented by Deepnight in his [Haxe + Heaps tutorial page](https://deepnight.net/tutorials/).
+For convenience, this guide will mainly follow the same steps documented by Deepnight in his [Haxe + Heaps tutorial page](https://deepnight.net/tutorials/).

 ## Installing Haxe
 Haxe is a cool programming language that can compile to multiple platforms.
 It’s free and open-source.